qgis/qwc2-demo-app/doc/src/qwc_configuration.md

     wms:<service_url>?<options>#<layername>

-(for instance, `wms:http://wms.geo.admin.ch?tiled=false#ch.are.bauzonen`), and an external layer pointing to the specified WMS service will automatically be created for the corresponding QGIS layer.
+(for instance, `wms:http://wms.geo.admin.ch?tiled=false&infoFormat=application/geojson#ch.are.bauzonen`), and an external layer pointing to the specified WMS service will automatically be created for the corresponding QGIS layer.
+Note: `infoFormat` is a special parameter through which the GetFeatureInfo query format is controled.
+If omitted, the default format is `text/plain`.
-Note that this is currently only implemented for WMS layers.
+This is currently only implemented for WMS layers.

 **Theme info links:**